-Usually, scholarships are awarded for a limited time period only and are partial scholarships - which means that they may not cover the complete living expenses for the whole study period in Germany!
+Usually, scholarships are awarded for a limited time period only and are partial scholarships - which means that they might not cover the complete living expenses for the whole study period in Germany!

-They are awarded on the basis of the applicant's previous academic performance and other criteria, e.g. social commitment or letters of recommendation from professors of the home university.
+They are awarded on the basis of the applicant's previous academic performance and other criteria, e.g. social commitment or letters of recommendation from professors at their previous/current university.
 Some scholarship foundations may also require proof of German language proficiency.

-Hence, if you plan to earn a degree in Germany, you must make sure to have enough money (about € 800 per month) to finance yourself during your complete study period as a successful application for a scholarship is never guaranteed from the very start of your studies.
+Hence, if you plan on earning a degree in Germany, you must make sure to have enough money (about € 800 per month) to support yourself during your complete study period as a successful application for a scholarship is never guaranteed from the very start of your studies.
 An exception might be if you have successfully applied for a scholarship from your home country (e.g. DAAD scholarship for a master's programme).
 In this case you will receive financial support from the very beginning.

 Scholarship opportunities - information by Ulm University

 - Scholarships for emergency assistance